 If you’re familiar with what a subway train or a welder sounds like, then you’ve definitely heard 90dB.
 Household items like even the quietest blenders also give off sounds at 90dB.

 It’s good to remember that any noise from 90dB and up is going to be damaging to your hearing if you’re constantly exposed to it.
 Quiet air pistols and even the quietest air rifles give off a brief 90dB sound.
+The quietest reciprocating saw will also be between 90dB and 110dB.

 How loud is 100 decibels?